You probably have plenty of things lying around that you only use once in a while. Why not put these to work and get paid to rent your stuff?

 - Commissions – The peer-to-peer rental sites come with commission fees because (some) validate the users who will rent your stuff out, others go as far as doing background checks for you.
 If you’re leasing cars or homes, this commission fee is very well worth the trouble.

-- Taxes – You won’t probably need to pay taxes for renting out stuff, unless of course you’ve earned several hundred dollars annually.
+- Taxes – You won’t probably need to pay taxes for renting out stuff, unless of course, you earn several hundred dollars annually.
 To be sure, get legal advice.

 If you have plenty of stuff you want to lease, you can open up a rental business locally.